SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "This is...!"

-We all speak in absolute awe.
+We all speak in absolute awe, with Nano staying silent, as usual.
 The sights below aren't doing this city any justice.

 A seemingly limitless and clean urban city, and a clear, pure blue sky.